 A list of specific courses and requirements for the certificates can be found online on the Specialization Certificates webpage.
-The JD Specialization Certificate Application is available online on the Registrar's Office forms webpage.
+Students may apply for the certificates using the JD Specialization Certificate Application which can also be found online on the Registrar's Office forms webpage under "Graduation".

-Students must submit an application for a specialization certificate to the Registrar's Office during their last semester: by May 1 for May graduation candidates, July 1 for July graduation candidates, and by December 1 for December graduation candidates.
-Specialization certificates are mailed shortly after the student's degree is conferred.
+Students must submit an application for a specialization certificate to the Law Registrar's Office during their last semester: by May 1 for May graduation candidates, July 1 for July graduation candidates, and by December 1 for December graduation candidates.
+Applications can be submitted by email to lawreg@ggu.edu.
+After the end of the term, when final grades have been verified, the Law Registrar's Office will review the course and grade information before submitting the application for final approval to the certificate advisor.
+Specialization certificates are mailed after the student's degree is conferred as confirmed by the Law Registrar's Office.
 Any specialization certificates earned will be noted on graduates' transcripts.
+Contact the Law Registrar's Office by emailing lawreg@ggu.edu for questions regarding the application.